 Facilitating broad conversations on community issues with a neutral stance and voice, we identify service needs and strategic directions within organizations, and convene service providers and other key informants to promote effective, efficient, and responsive services.

-We currently provide a systems planning role with the Women’s Housing Planning Collaborative and the Street Youth Planning Collaborative.
+We currently provide a systems planning role with the Women’s Housing Planning Collaborative (WHPC) and the Street Youth Planning Collaborative (SYPC).

 “We really enjoy working with SPRC Hamilton – so much so that we just started another five-year project with them.
 The team there understands what funders are looking for and can conceptualize what we need.
 They find ways to help us through the process and come up with strategies and tools that are practical and useful.”

 “We find working with SPRC Hamilton to be so positive.
 It is one of the few resources in our community that offers a critical relevancy through its cultural responsiveness – picking up on nuances that other researchers would miss.
 SPRC Hamilton also allows us to stretch our resources and our access through acting as a bridge to larger institutions.”